Career & Finances | Leadership

 If productivity is diminished, the implications can be fatal.

-How Can I Make a Change Without a Leadership Role?
+How Can I Change the Nursing Work Environment Without a Leadership Role?

-Even if you feel as if you can’t make a change in your workplace, your voice is more powerful than you think!
-Plus, there are several small things you can do that may truly make a cultural shift.
+Your voice is more powerful than you think, and there are several small moves you can make to help make a cultural shift.

-Nurse, Danielle LeVeck, from Nurse.org, outlines several things she has done with her unit to improve workplace morale that doesn’t require a leadership position, check them out:
+Danielle LeVeck, DNP, ACNPC-AG, CCNS, RN, CCRN, from Nurse.org, outlines several things she has done with her unit to improve morale that doesn’t require a leadership position:

 1. Dedicating a spot on your unit where staff can drop off gift cards, special pens, badge reels, etc.

-Although these are only a few of the things you can do, anything that will brighten up someone’s day or make them feel valued is a step in the right direction toward creating a positive nursing work environment — and you don’t need a leadership position to do that!
+Anything that will brighten someone’s day or make them feel valued is a step in the right direction toward creating a positive nursing work environment — and you don’t need a leadership position to do that.

 Understanding Your Staff

-It is important that staff feel comfortable bringing concerns to their leaders and feel confident they will be addressed.
+Staff must feel comfortable bringing concerns to leadership and confident that those concerns will be addressed.

 Leaders should create an open, non-judgmental environment for nurses to bring forth concerns.
 It is not unusual to see nurse leaders become burdened with managerial tasks, which can further lead to detachment from their unit.